Why the financial industry would lose billions, per year

 The financial industry is aware and concerned

 In 2016, the CPP’s surplus was roughly $100 billion.
-When Finance Minister Bill Morneau announced underwhelming CPP changes, Janet Ecker, President of the Toronto Financial Services Alliance, expressed relief.
+When Finance Minister Bill Morneau announced lacklustre, more-of-the-same CPP changes, Janet Ecker, President of the Toronto Financial Services Alliance, expressed relief.
 Even ten years ago, when the CPP’s surplus and potential were not substantial, she feared significant CPP reforms like voluntary contributions could:

 "Undermine a lot of successful, legitimate, (retirement savings) products in the investment industry."